-Table 1 Any activity involving the clearance of indigenous vegetation shall be subject to the following rules: Non- Compliance 33.4.1 The clearance of indigenous vegetation complying with all the standards in Table 2 shall be a permitted activity.
-D 33.4.2 Activities located within Significant Natural Areas that comply with all the standards in Table 3 shall be a permitted activity.
-D 33.4.3 Activities located within alpine environments (any land at an altitude higher than 1070m above sea level) that comply with Table 4 shall be a permitted activity.
-D
+Table 1 Any activity involving the clearance of indigenous vegetation, earthworks within SNA's and the planting of exotic plant species shall be subject to the following rules: Non- Compliance Activity Status 33.4.1 Activities that comply with the Standards in Tables 2 to 4.
+P 33.4.1 The clearance of indigenous vegetation complying with all the standards in Table 2 shall be a permitted activity. Đ 33.4.2 Activities located within Significant Natural Areas that comply with all the standards in Table 3 shall be a permitted activity. Đ 33.4.3 Activities located within alpine environments (any land at an altitude higher than 1070m above sea level) that comply with Table 4 shall be a permitted activity. Đ